victorpham1997/Automatic-health-declaration-for-SUTD/README.md

      C:\Program Files\Tesseract-OCR\
      ```

-     If the path is different from above, you have to manually input the path using the tag `-tp` or` --tesseractpath` to pass as argument to the script.
+     If the path is different from above, you have to manually input the path using the argument tag `-tp` or` --tesseractpath` to pass as argument to the script.

 ## Usage